DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Some schools may ask for a curriculum vitae (CV) – [get tips on writing a CV](https://nationalcareers.service.gov.uk/careers-advice/cv-sections).

 If you’re shortlisted, you’ll be invited for interview and asked to teach part of a class.
-If the school makes you a conditional offer, you’ll then have to pass safeguarding and criminal records checks.

 ### Prepare for your interview

 You may be asked about your knowledge of English education in interviews for teaching jobs.
 To prepare, you can [read other teachers’ stories](/blog) and research the [English curriculum](https://www.gov.uk/national-curriculum) and [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).

+### Safeguarding checks

+If the school makes you a conditional offer, you’ll then have to pass safeguarding and criminal records checks.
+These confirm you are safe and suitable to work with children.

+You can prepare for these checks by getting a letter from the organisation which regulates teachers in the country where you qualified, confirming your professional status as a teacher.

 <p class="call-to-action__action">